-I am currently a 1st year PhD candidate at the University of Glasgow looking into the impact of deprivation, health barriers and choices on the (un)employment of those living with psychosis.
+My PhD is currently looking into the impact of deprivation, health barriers and choices on the (un)employment of those living with psychosis in Scotland.
+I also have interests in social and health inequalities, welfare systems, ‘invisible’ conditions such as acquired brain injury (ABI) and chronic pain, and complex mental health conditions such as obsessive-compulsive disorder (OCD) and psychosis experiences.
 My previous work has looked into self-care during benefit sanctions in those living with serious mental health difficulties, caregiver recidivism after child maltreatment interventions, and mental health befrienders’ experience of burn-out and support systems.
-In 2014 I received the UWS Court Medal for Academic Excellence, and the Carnegie-Cameron Achievement Award.
+In 2014 I received the UWS Court Medal for Academic Excellence and the Carnegie-Cameron Achievement Award.
 In 2017 I was awarded funding via the ESRC Advanced Quantitative Methods (AQM) pathway to undertake my PhD.

 I have personal experience of living with complex mental health difficulties (voice hearing), as well as caring for others as well, and this has driven and informed my work for a long time.
 I am active in my local community, and in my spare time, I like to think of myself as an amateur artist, true crime sleuth and semi-outdoor person.
 If I can make even a tiny improvement in the community, then that’s a start.

 My up-to-date, full-length academic CV can be viewed HERE